hamzafar/deep_learning_toys/README.md

 Alex has recently come to know about the new form of electricty that can transform the industrization.
 He is really excited to learn about it.
 So, he plans to build a basic circuit to start learning with that can replicate *XOR* gate but he is not using electric gate, instead he tries to implement this "new" concept in his knowledge.

 As Alex is new-bie in the field and he really does not know much about this field concepts but all he knows that there is tool Regression that can build *XOR* gate.
-So, he just picks up the tool and starts building his first basic *XOR* gate [Make first gate](https://www.kaggle.com/hamzafar/derivation-in-context-of-logistic-regression)
+So, he just picks up the tool and starts building his first basic *XOR* gate.
+His detailed demo of gate can be seen on the following link: [Make first gate](https://www.kaggle.com/hamzafar/derivation-in-context-of-logistic-regression)